matheusmaais/HashicorpVault/README.md

-# Deploy Hashicorp Vault with Terraform + Ansigle
+# Deploy Hashicorp Vault with Terraform + Ansible
 The objective of this project is to automate the deployment of Hashicorp Vault using the well-known DevOps tools:
  * Terraform (to provision the infrastructure)
  * Ansible to manage our configuration